Silvanet Wildfire Sensor

 Supercapacitor Energy Storage

-Power supply is stored in supercapacitors rather than rechargeable batteries as rechargeable batteries can ignite.
-Using batteries would defeat the purpose of a wildfire detection system.
+Power supply is stored in supercapacitors rather than rechargeable batteries as rechargeable batteries can potentially ignite.
+Consequently, using batteries would defeat the purpose of a wildfire detection system.

 Sensor density is based on the level of human activity near a forest.
 This can include hiking paths, rail lines, roads, bridges, homes or other locations where it is expected humans have interactions (or not) with a forested area.
 Density can be determined by Density values per hectare.